 We combine our sustainable production knowledge and experience to help make greening your show or organization easy and effective.

 Zena Harris is President of Green Spark Group, the only sustainability consultancy in British Columbia dedicated to the implementation of sustainable production practices in the motion picture industry.
 She has worked with studios such as 21st Century Fox, NBCUniversal and Amazon to implement sustainable production practices on film and TV shows.
 Most notably she was the sustainability consultant on ‘The X-Files’ (Fox) that diverted 81% of waste from the landfill, and 'Legion' (FX-Marvel).
 Additionally, she consults with industry organizations such as Creative BC, and is the Creative Director of the Vancouver International Film Festival’s Sustainable Production Forum, a first-of-its-kind event in North America.
 Zena holds a master’s degree from Harvard University in Sustainability and Environmental Management and has done extensive research on sustainability in the motion picture industry and the cross linkage between global sustainability frameworks and motion picture industry best practices.
-In addition to her work at Green Spark Group, she works in the field of corporate sustainability as a consultant at Sustainserv, Inc. and is the Executive Director of the International Sustainable Campus Network (ISCN) global nonprofit.
-She also serves on the Board of Directors of the Squamish Arts Council.
+Zena has worked in the field of corporate sustainability as a consultant at Sustainserv, Inc. and as the Executive Director of the International Sustainable Campus Network (ISCN) global nonprofit.

 Kelsey Evans is owner/operator of the recycling company, Keep it Green Recycling, which services business, film productions, homes and special events in the Metro Vancouver area.
 She has been a long-time advocate for responsible recycling practices and sustainability.
 Building on her sustainable production work on shows such as Tomorrowland, she is consulting with Green Spark Group to advance a coordinated approach to sustainable production efforts in British Columbia.